 Impact on unit priority

-The April 10 STP forecast for the period of testing is for roughly 54 to 75 kcfs of inflow to the project.
-At this level of river flow, one unit will be operating to provide minimum generation while the rest of the water is spilled for fish passage.
+The May 1 STP forecast for the period of testing is for roughly 100 to 115 kcfs of inflow to the project.
+At this level of river flow, one unit will be operating to provide minimum generation while the rest of the water is spilled for fish passage (125% gas cap spill is estimated to be ~110 kcfs).
 Unit 3 will be generating power during the load rejections tests and 72-hour run.
 When unit 3 is providing minimum generation, it will be the only unit running at the forecasted flows, meaning unit 3 will be run out of priority ahead of units 1 and 2.
 When unit 3 is not producing power during testing, unit 1 will also be operating for minimum generation.
 If river flows are higher than forecast, flows above the 125% gas saturation would require additional units to run and unit priority deviations would be less of an issue.

 Impact on forebay/tailwater operation